-For this step, you can consult the online INPI trademark consultation system and conduct your own research into what’s already been registered.
+For this step, you can consult the online INPI trademark consultation system and conduct your own research into what has already been registered.

-Once you have confirmed that the trademark you want is not already registered to another company, you’ll then need to classify your products/services according to local regulation.
+Once you have confirmed that the trademark you want is not already registered to another company, you will then need to classify your products/services according to local regulation.

-Classes are determined by an international classification system, used to determine the scope of the brand to be registered, such as: chemical products, tools, furniture, and others.
+Classes are determined by an international classification system, used to determine the scope of the brand to be registered.
+Some examples of classes are chemical products, tools, furniture, and others.

-Use INPI’s international classification page to help identify the class of your goods and/or services.
+You can use INPI’s international classification page to help you identify the class of your goods and/or services.

-After confirming your application is unique and what class your business outputs belong to, you can initiate your trademark application online with INPI.
+After confirming your application is unique and determining the class your business outputs belong to, you can initiate the application to trademark your brand online with INPI.
 Alternatively, you can deliver your application in person to their physical address, or post it.

 Requirements for this step include: